House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: abcLONG, Shutterstock

-The Barrel Cactus is actually two different species of cacti.
-These cacti can get quite large, which is why they are more widely known than other plants.
-They can reach up to three feet tall when fully grown, though they have been known to reach up to 10 feet in some regions.
+The Barrel Cactus is two species of cacti.
+The cacti can get quite large, which is why they are more widely known than other plants.
+They can reach up to 3 feet tall when fully grown, though they have been known to reach up to 10 feet in some regions.

-These plants are extremely long-lived and can live up to 100 years in some cases.
-The plants only flower once they are significantly mature and a few years in age.
+Barrel cacti are incredibly hardy and can sometimes live up to 100 years.
+The plants only flower once they are significantly mature and a few years of age.
 Usually, they bloom in April with bright yellow and orange flowers.
-However, red varieties can exist, as well.
+However, red varieties are also available.

 5. Bergerocactus

-This species of cactus is also known as the golden snake cactus and golden-spined cactus.
-It is a very small cactus that forms a dense bunch of thickets.
+The Bergerocactus is also known as the golden snake cactus and golden-spined cactus.
+It is a tiny cactus that forms a dense bunch of thickets.
 The dense yellow spines give the cactus its name.
 In the early spring, yellow and green flowers emerge.
-These flowers then turn into reddish, round fruit.
+The flowers then turn into reddish, round fruit.

 6. Saguaro